Zha0rong/Genetic-Variant-Classifier/README.md

 # Genetic-Variant-Classifier

-_An Naive Bayes Classifier based on ClinVar Database_
+_An Naive Bayes Classifier based on ClinVar Database._